 You can follow Michael Scotto on Twitter: @MikeAScotto

-Celtics, Podcast, Podcasts, Featured, Top, Al Horford, Brad Stevens, Brad Wannamaker, Daniel Theis, Danny Ainge, Enes Kanter, Gordon Hayward, Jaylen Brown, Jayson Tatum, Kemba Walker, Kyrie Irving, Robert Williams, Boston Celtics
+Celtics, Podcast, Podcasts, Top, Al Horford, Brad Stevens, Brad Wannamaker, Daniel Theis, Danny Ainge, Enes Kanter, Gordon Hayward, Jaylen Brown, Jayson Tatum, Kemba Walker, Kyrie Irving, Robert Williams, Boston Celtics